 A full list of my equipment is available on request.

 I typically record in 24 bit at 44.1 khz, but can change this if needed.

 I do not charge you until you are completely satisfied with my performance.
-I will give you up to 4 revisions no charge.
+I will give you up to 2 revisions with no charge.

-Send me your track in an mp3 file and let me know what the tempo is (how many bpm?).
-Also, let me know any specific directions you have for me: style of playing, intensity, dynamics, drum tones, breaks, specific fills or anything else.
-The more direction you can provide the better.
+Send me your track in an mp3 file along with any specific directions you have for me: style of playing, intensity, dynamics, drum tones, breaks, specific fills or anything else.
+The more direction you can provide the better!

 Thanks for your interest!

 Click the 'Contact' above to get in touch.
 Looking forward to hearing from you.

 Luke is the man!
 My band has used Luke on multiple occasions for live shows, studio work, and on AirGigs.
 He's a fantastic drummer who's very versatile.
 He's also very open to new ideas and always wants to do what's best for the song and artist.
 He always gets the job done and does it well.
 Not only is he a great drummer, but he's a great person as well.
 I couldn't recommend him more.

 Worth every penny!
 Luke's drum tones sound amazing.
 He perfectly matched his drum tones to the song and brought my programmed drums to life with his performance!
 The artist I was producing was so happy with Luke's drum tones and performance for his song.
 I'm looking forward to having Luke record on more tracks that I produce!

 Q: What other musicians or music production professionals inspire you?